-On March 28, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with two institutional investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 100,000 shares of our preferred stock, with each such share having a stated value of \$100.00 and consisting of (i) 83,000 shares of Series E Convertible Preferred Stock (the "Series E Preferred Stock"), (ii) 1,000 shares of Series F Convertible Preferred Stock (the "Series G Preferred Stock") and (iii) 16,000 shares of Series G Convertible Preferred Stock (the "Series G Preferred Stock").
-The shares of Preferred Stock are convertible into Conversion Shares at the option of the Investors and, in certain circumstances, by us.
+On March 28, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with two institutional investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 100,000 shares of our preferred stock, with each such share having a stated value of \$100.00 and consisting of (i) 83,000 shares of Series E Convertible Preferred Stock (the "Series E Preferred Stock"), (ii) 1,000 shares of Series F Convertible Preferred Stock (the "Series G Preferred Stock," and together with the Series E Preferred Stock and Series F Preferred Stock, collectively the "Preferred Stock").
+The shares of Preferred Stock are convertible into shares of our common stock (the "Conversion Shares") at the option of the Investors and, in certain circumstances, by us.

-We will not receive any proceeds from the issuance of Conversion Shares upon conversion of the Preferred Stock.
-The Conversion Shares are being sold directly to the Investors to satisfy contractual obligations owed by us to the Investors pursuant to the Purchase Agreement.
+We did not receive any proceeds from the issuance of Conversion Shares upon conversion of the Preferred Stock.
+The Conversion Shares were sold directly to the Investors to satisfy contractual obligations owed by us to the Investors pursuant to the Purchase Agreement.